lfr/lfr.github.io/fun/_posts/2021-2-16-journey-to-functional-wonderland.md

 layout: post
 title: A wonderful journey to Functional Wonderland
 summary: >-
-  There is a whimsical land of infinite code bliss waiting for you, and the journey starts right here
+  There's a whimsical land of infinite code bliss waiting for you, and the journey starts right here
 image: /assets/glow.png
 ---